-We are a specialty finance company that invests in residential mortgage loans, residential mortgage-backed securities, or RMBS, real estate-related securities and various other asset classes.
-We intend to elect and qualify to be taxed as a real estate investment trust, or REIT, for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
+We are a specialty finance company that invests in residential mortgage-backed securities, or RMBS, residential mortgage loans, real estate-related securities and various other asset classes.
+We have elected and intend to qualify to be taxed as a real estate investment trust, or REIT, for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
 If we qualify for taxation as a REIT, we generally will not be subject to federal income tax on our taxable income that is distributed to our stockholders.
 We commenced operations in November 2007.

 We are externally managed by Fixed Income Discount Advisory Company, which we refer to as our Manager or FIDAC.
 Our Manager is an investment advisor registered with the Securities and Exchange Commission, or SEC.
 Additionally, our Manager is a wholly-owned subsidiary of Annaly, a New York Stock Exchange-listed REIT, which has a long track record of managing investments in U.S. government agency mortgage-backed securities.
-Concurrent with this offering, we will sell to Annaly shares of common stock in a private offering at the same price per share as the price per share of this public offering.
-Concurrent with our initial public offering, in a private offering we sold to Annaly approximately 3.6 million shares of our common stock at the same price per share as the price per share of our initial public offering for aggregate proceeds of approximately \$54.3 million.
-Upon completion of this offering, Annaly will own approximately \$% of our outstanding common stock (which percentage excludes shares to be sold pursuant to the exercise of the underwriters' overallotment option and shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates).
+Concurrent with this offering, we will sell to Annaly 26,548,672 shares of common stock in a private offering at the same price per share as the price per share of this public offering.
+Upon completion of this offering and the concurrent private offering, Annaly will own approximately 9.6% of our outstanding common stock (which percentage excludes shares to be sold pursuant to the exercise of the underwriters' overallotment option and unvested shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates).